 System programs are the basic layer of software that is built into your computer.
-They include the power-on self-test (POST), the basic input/output system (BIOS) code, and the IBM Setup Utility program.
+They include the power-on self-test (POST), the basic input/output system (BIOS) code, and the Configuration/Setup Utility program.
 POST is a set of tests and procedures that is performed each time you turn on your computer.
 BIOS is a layer of software that translates instructions from other layers of software into electrical signals that the computer hardware can understand.
-You can use the IBM Setup Utility program to view and change the configuration and setup of your computer.
+You can use the Configuration/Setup Utility program to view and change the configuration and setup of your computer.

 Your computer system board has a module called electrically erasable programmable read-only memory (EEPROM, also referred to as flash memory).
-You can easily update POST, BIOS, and the IBM Setup Utility program by starting your computer using a flash update diskette, or by running a special update program from your operating system.
+You can easily update POST, BIOS, and the Configuration/Setup Utility program by starting your computer using a flash update diskette.

 IBM might make changes and enhancements to the system programs.
 When updates are released, they are available as downloadable files on the World Wide Web (see the Quick Reference).
-Instructions for using the system program updates are available in .txt file that is included in the update files.
-For most models, you can download either an update program to create a system-program-update (flash) diskette, or an update program that can be run from the operating system.
+Instructions for using the system program updates are available in a README file that is included in the update files.

+To update system programs (flash the EEPROM):